codebyalisher/DataScienceCourseMaterial/README.md

 #### Cleaning
 - **Handle Missing Values**: Decide on imputation or removal based on the context and importance of the data.
 - **Handle Outliers**: Identify and decide whether to keep, transform, or remove them.
+- **Handling the Imbalanced Data**: check whether data has equality in row or column wise and has the same scale of values.
 - **Encoding Categorical Variables**: Convert categorical variables to numerical using techniques like one-hot encoding or label encoding.

 #### Statistical Analysis